vitalets/react-native-extended-stylesheet/README.md

 \[[top](#)\]

 ### Percents
-Percents are useful only for **single-orientation apps** as they are calculated once on start using screen dimensions.
-Supporting orientation change is always desing decision but sometimes it's really unneeded and makes life much easier.
+Percents are useful only for **single-orientation apps** as calculation performed once on start using screen dimensions.
+Supporting orientation change is always desing-decision but sometimes it's really unneeded and makes life much easier.
 ```js
 const styles = EStyleSheet.create({
   column: {